 Notes Of Interest and News

-The campground is in winter mode.
-The upper gate will be closed from now till spring.
-A NOTE!
-We
+gate will be closed from now till spring.

 - 0'- Being Normal Summer/Winter Low, Good Canoeing starts at Level 1.
 Tubing and Canoeing stops at under Level 1.
 River flood level is at 8.
-The river is at level 3 right now and very slowly dropping.
-The river is at normal level for this time of the year.
-There is an light shelf of ice from the shore to the water of about 1-2 feet
+The river has dropped about a foot.

 PLANTS & ANIMALS, ETC.